Pi-Squared-Inc/vsl-sdk/docs/api/rpc.md

 Returns the account's current state, or null if unset.
 The state is a 256-bit hash formatted as a hex string starting 0x

+- Input: the (Ethereum-style) address of the account to query.

 Will fail if:

 - `account_id` not valid